Parthapratimmazumder/Dmoney-Api-integration/README.md

-#DMONEY API Automation
+# DMONEY API Automation

-##Project Summary : I have Automated the CRUD functionalities for a user.
-Here I performed Integration and API testing on DMONEY API
+## Project Summary : This project automates the CRUD functionalities for a user on the DMONEY API.
+It focuses on **Integration Testing** and **API Testing**, ensuring the reliability and performance of the API endpoints.

-##Technologies that I have used are :

--postman

--newman

--nodejs

-##How to run?
+The automation script validates the creation, retrieval, updating, and deletion of user data, providing comprehensive test coverage.
+The solution is implemented using **Postman** and **Newman** for testing, along with **Node.js** for scripting and configuration.

+---

+## Technologies Used
+- **Postman**: For designing and executing API test cases.
+- **Newman**: To run Postman collections via the command line.
+- **Node.js**: For project setup and execution scripts.

+## How to Run the Project
+Follow these steps to set up and execute the automation tests:
 1.clone this project

 2. run this command `npm -i`